markormesher/android-fab/README.md

 ### FAB Background Colour

 The background colour of the FAB can be set via XML using a colour reference or programmatically with `fab.setButtonBackgroundColour(...)` using an aRGB colour value (e.g. `0xffff9900` for dark orange).
-Note that this method does **not** take a colour resource ID, so passing in `R.color.some_colour_name` will not work.
+Note that the second method does **not** take a colour resource ID, so passing in `R.color.some_colour_name` will not work.

 	// Java
 	fab.setButtonBackgroundColour(0xffff9900);